iambuzzz/FunProject/README.md

 * **Random Color Picker:** A tool to generate random RGB colors.
 * **Tic Tac Toe:** The classic 2-player game.
 * **About Us Page:** A static page describing the developer.
-* **Contact Form:** A functional contact form that securely submits user data to a database.
+* **Contact Form:** A functional contact form that sends user messages directly to an email inbox using Formspree.
 * **Fully Responsive:** Built with Bootstrap 5 to look great on all devices.

 ---